Ninjaneer321/sapph1r3/manual.md

 ░╚═══██╗██╔══██║██╔═══╝░██╔═══╝░██╔══██║╚═╝██║░░██╔══██╗░╚═══██╗ \
 ██████╔╝██║░░██║██║░░░░░██║░░░░░██║░░██║███████╗██║░░██║██████╔╝ \
 ╚═════╝░╚═╝░░╚═╝╚═╝░░░░░╚═╝░░░░░╚═╝░░╚═╝╚══════╝╚═╝░░╚═╝╚═════╝░ \
-A Bitburner scriptpack by starg3n
+## A Bitburner scriptpack by starg3n

+# Intro
 you are now a proud owner of the sapph1r3! scriptpack! \
 this user manual will guide you through setting up the scripts,  \
 to integrate them into your workflow.

-SETTING UP VHACK, GROW, AND WEAKEN \
+## SETTING UP VHACK, GROW, AND WEAKEN \
   vhack lets you hack servers without connecting to them, vgrow and vweak \
   lets you do grow and weak remotley as well. \ you can set this up like so: